cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 ```

 *Note*.
 You would probably have written `b^2` for the square of 2, but the caret symbol (`^`) plays a different role in Python.

+Typing in a notebook is just a bit different.
+The notebook is a sequence of **cells**.
+In the **Markdown cells**, you write comments, and in the **code cells** you write the Python commands.
+Every code cell of the notebook corresponds to an input of the console.
+When you are typing in a cell, pressing *Return* starts a new line *within the same cell*, without ending the input.
+With *Shift+Return* you finish the the input, so you get the ouput, opening a new cell.
+To finish the input withou opening a new cell, use *Cmd+Return* in Mac or *Ctrl+Return* in Windows.

 ## Python packages